Nageshwardahare/tailwebs/README.md

 A default teacher account is created with the email "nagesh@gmail.com" and password "123456" when running rails db:seed

-After sucssefully all above steps:
+After successfully completing all the above steps...

 login with: